GoldenbergLab/lab-helper-codes/README.md

 ## Guides

+- [Fundamentals](./guides/fundamentals): Guide to fundamentals of writing, maintaining, and collaborating on code.
 - [Amazon Web Services](./guides/aws): Guide to install, configure, and use AWS.
 - [Prolific](./guides/prolific): Guide to avoid headaches with approving Prolific submissions.